 The mood of your message will do a good deal to determine how people react to it.
 In general, if the mood is too extreme – too negative, too frightening, trying to make your audience feel too guilty – people won’t pay much attention to it.
 It may take some experience to learn how to strike the right balance.
 Keeping your tone positive will usually reach more people than evoking negative feelings such as fear or anger.

-There are two aspects to language here: one is the actual language – English, Spanish, Korean, Arabic – that your intended audience speaks; the other is the kind of language you use – formal or informal, simple or complex, referring to popular figures and ideas or to obscure ones.
+There are two aspects to language here.
+One is the actual language – English, Spanish, Korean, Arabic – that your intended audience speaks.
+The other is the style of language you use – formal or informal, simple or complex, referring to popular figures and ideas or obscure ones.

 You can address the language people speak by presenting any printed material in both the official language and the language(s) of the population(s) you’re hoping to reach, and by providing translation for spoken or broadcast messages.